-$$\Sigma$$ [(Ln × Rc + Nt × 0.005) × In] \leq 0.65 V
+Σ [(Ln × Rc + Nt × 0.005) × In] \leq 0.65 V

+If you use devices and cables within DeviceNet communications specifications, there is no reason to calculate the voltage drop on branch lines.
+The calculations for the voltage drop on branch lines is simplified, so it is set as a margin in the condition expression for the voltage drop on the trunk line.
-Ln: The distance between the power supply and node n (not including the length of the branch line)

-Rc: Maximum cable resistance

-(Thick cable: 0.015 Ω/m , thin cable: 0.069 Ω/m])

-Nt: The number of Taps between node n and the power supply $(0.005 \Omega = \text{The contact resistance of a Tap})$

-In: The total current (communications current and internal circuit current) required by node n
+- Ln: The distance between the power supply and node n (not including the length of the branch line) - Rc: Maximum cable resistance (Thick cable: 0.015 Ω/m , thin cable: 0.069 Ω/m]) - Nt: The number of Taps between node n and the power supply (0.005 Ω = The contact resistance of a Tap) - In: The total current (communications current and internal circuit current) required by node n